- November 18, 1980

 - Nascar Cup Series

-Denny Hamlin was born on 18th of November, 1980, in Tampa, Florida.
+James Dennis Alan Hamlin was born on November 18, 1980, in Tampa, Florida.
 He spent most of his childhood in Chesterfield, Virginia, where he started racing go-karts at the age of seven.
 At the age of 16, Denny started racing in mini stocks and managed to win on his debut.
 In 1998, Hamlin moved to Grand Stock and after two years he raced in the Late Model Stock Cars.